 See the recipe card below for full instructions.

-1. Toss the carrots and parsnips onto a large rimmed sheet pan with olive oil, freshly chopped rosemary (or dried), and salt and pepper until well coated.
+1. Toss the carrots and parsnips onto a large rimmed sheet pan with olive oil, freshly chopped rosemary (or dried), and salt and pepper.

 Roasted carrots and parsnips on baking sheet with spatula

-Do you have to boil parsnips before roasting?
+Should you peel carrots and parsnips before roasting?

-Parsnip works well with honey and maple syrup, herbs such as thyme, rosemary and herbs de provence, and spices like turmeric, coriander, cumin and more!
+Absolutely!
+Carrots and parsnips go well with honey and maple syrup, herbs such as thyme, rosemary, and herbs de provence, and spices like turmeric, coriander, cumin and more!

 How do you keep roasted vegetables from getting soggy?